qvest-digital/sch_jens/janz/qdisc.md

 while the normal/`proto` qdiscs do that on the real qdisc delay.

 This is currently a rapid prototype, subject to change without notice.

+## Operation of the `sch_jensvq` qdisc

+This qdisc is not yet finished.

+It will operate similarly to `sch_multijens`, with a fixed number of eight (8) UEs, one bypass, only one FIFO (no priorisation), a much extended control and reporting interface.
+(In the beginning, handover, bypass and retransmission may be missing.)